fbarraga/Postgres-DB/README.md

 # Postgres-DB

-This is a set of database schemas, pgsql samples, activities used for training in SQL
+This is a set of database schemas, pgsql samples, activities used for training in PostgresSQL

 Issues